Gender Equality Advisory Committee

 - Natasha Wark, Lead Organiser – Local Government Industry Team, Australian Services Union (Victoria and Tasmania Branch)

-The GEAC held its first meeting on 22 April 2021.
+The GEAC held its first meeting on 22 April 2021 and its second meeting on 18 June 2021.

 If you would like further information you can email the GEAC secretariat via email LGV-GEAC-Secretariat@ecodev.vic.gov.au.
 Eveline Kane, Program Manager Strategy and Implementation is also available for contact via email Eveline.email@example.com